 What's your income made up of?

-Your Lifetime Withdrawal Benefit is made up of investment returns and when necessary, capital drawdown.
+Your Insured Income is made up of investment returns and when necessary, capital drawdown.

-In years where net investment returns are greater than your income payments, the difference is credited to your account and your Lifetime Withdrawal Benefit may rise proportionately.
+In years where net investment returns are greater than your income payments, the difference is credited to your account and your Insured Income may rise proportionately.

 In years where net returns are less than your income payments, you’ll drawdown some capital to make up the difference.
-Your Lifetime Withdrawal Benefit will remain unchanged.
+Your Insured Income will remain unchanged.